Operator Approval Gates

 How we start

-Start with one workflow that hurts.
+Start with one AI employee that owns a painful workflow.
 Prove it on real data.
-Expand only after the control loop works.
+Expand only after the review loop works.

-Map the process, inputs, failure modes, approval points, and the business output that matters.
+Map the job, inputs, failure modes, approval points, escalation rules, and the business output that matters.

-Workflow map, risk boundary, and first controlled use case.Ship the intake, evidence checks, agent proposal, operator review, and audited output path.
+Role definition, workflow map, risk boundary, and first controlled use case.Ship the intake, source checks, agent proposal, operator review, production boundary, and audited output path.

-A working workflow connected to the systems it must read or write.Measure outcomes, review exceptions, tighten rules, and expand automation only when the proof supports it.
+A working digital employee connected to the systems it must read or write.Measure outcomes, review exceptions, tighten rules, and expand automation only when the proof supports it.

-Run logs, exception history, and improvement plan for the next loop.FAQ
+Run logs, exception history, accountability records, and the improvement plan for the next loop.FAQ

 The point is not to let AI run loose.
-The point is to make hard operational work safer, faster, and easier to review.
+The point is to stop babysitting fragile demos and make hard work safer, faster, and easier to review.

 Both.
-Fulcrum Agentics builds the workflow software and helps operate the first production loop so the rules, evidence, and approval paths match the way your business actually works.
+Fulcrum Agentics builds the workflow software and helps operate the first production loop so the rules, evidence, approvals, and exception paths match the way your business actually works.

 The workflow is explicit.
-It has intake, source validation, deterministic checks, proposal states, review decisions, write boundaries, and audit output.
+It has a role, intake, source validation, deterministic checks, proposal states, review decisions, production boundaries, exception handling, and audit output.
 The agent is one part of a controlled operating system.

 Yes, but not by default.
 High-impact writes are separated from review.
 A workflow can stage evidence first, require approval, and only then write to systems such as BigCommerce, FedEx, eBay, legal evidence stores, or a database.